Multimessenger Emission from the Accretion Induced Collapse of White Dwarfs: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to acknowledge Viktoriya Morozova for performing the collapse portion of the simulations and Ernazar Abdikamalov for providing the deleptonization table.
 We are grateful to Brian Metzger for his input on a previous version of this manuscript.
 LFLM also acknowledges useful discussions with Cole Miller, Igor Andreoni, John Baker, and Scott Noble.
 LFLM thanks the financial support of the S\~ao Paulo Research Foundation (FAPESP) grant 2021/09531-5 under the BEPE program, and thanks Pennsylvania State University for the hospitality during the realization of this project.
 DR acknowledges funding from the U.S. Department of Energy, Office of Science, Division of Nuclear Physics under Award Number(s) DE-SC0021177 and from the National Science Foundation under Grants No. PHY-2011725, PHY-2020275, PHY-2116686, and AST-2108467.
-CC acknowledges support by NASA under award numbers 80GSFC17M0002 and TCAN80NSSC18K1488.
+CC acknowledges support by NASA under award numbers 80GSFC17M0002 and TCAN80NSSC18K1488, and of the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 Simulations were performed on PSC Bridges2 and SDSC Expanse (NSF XSEDE allocation TG-PHY160025).
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.~Department of Energy under Contract No.~DE-AC02-05CH11231.
 Computations for this research were performed on the Pennsylvania State University’s Institute for Computational and Data Sciences’ Roar supercomputer.